 Explanations for corporate political activity regarding social issues typically fall into one of three categories:

-- economic interest
+- Economic interest

-- political context
+- Political context

-- social context
+- Social context

-A boost in vulnerability resulting from corporate social responsibility or CSR may partly be a result of an increase in socially conscious consumerism.
-Millennials, who are much more prone than older generations to align their purchases with social causes, actively search for products that align with their needs while also expressing their political values.
+Millennials and Gen Z, who are much more prone than older generations to align their purchases with social causes, actively search for products that meet their needs while also expressing their values.

 “Because firms are increasingly multinational, individual states and countries don’t define many of the issues people care about, such as women’s rights.
 Targeting companies gives activists a wider reach.”